bowman2001/perplexdoc/content/doc/basic/image/block/index.md

 weight: 154
 ---

 The theme offers many different layout options for stand-alone Markdown images.
+Here you can see the ones for the documentation pages.
 {.p-first}
 <!--more-->

 ## Layout

+We have the following different size options.
 The numbers in the following placeholder images are roughly a multiple of the main text width.

 ### Default